-The Caro–Kann Defence: 1.e4 c6 2.d4...
+The Caro-Kann Defence: 1.e4 c6 2.d4...
 Nd7 arises after 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Bf5 5.Ng3 Bg6 6.h4 h6 7.Nf3 Nd7 and falls under ECO code B19.
-8. h5 is mostly played, aiming to tie up black's kingside pawns.
-The pawn on h5 is double-edged.
-It's powerfully positioned in black's territory, but it also requires protection from the knight on g3, making this potentially a bad piece.
-With 9,573 games in the master database, it is a specialized opening choice.
+The most common continuation is 8. h5, which fixes Black's kingside pawns and restricts their mobility.
+However, the advanced h5-pawn is a double-edged commitment: while it occupies an aggressive outpost deep in Black's territory, it also ties down the knight on g3 to its defense, potentially turning that piece into a passive defender rather than an active participant.
+With 844,044 Lichess games across all rating levels, it is a specialized opening choice.

 History and Notable Players